PlayCover/PlayCover/README.md

   </p>
 </div>

-## About the fork & Disclaimer
+## Disclaimer

-This fork has been created by the community to support the development of PlayCover, since the original project became non-free and non-open-source.
+- This fork has been created by the community to support the development of PlayCover, since the original project became non-free and non-open-source.

-This fork is not affiliated with the original project, nor the original author.
+- This fork is not affiliated with the original project, nor the original author.

-This fork is not affiliated with the website <https://playcover.me>.
+- This fork is not affiliated with the website <https://playcover.me>.

-I am supporting this project in my spare time, so if you have any questions, please ask the community for help first.
+- If you have any questions, please ask the community for help first.

-The original project is under GNU General Public License v3.0, so there is no legal issue to fork it and redistribute.
+- The original project is under GNU General Public License v3.0, so there is no legal issue to fork it and redistribute.

+If anyone feels like this fork somehow violates the copyright (e.g., the logo), please open an issue.

 Many things are under construction, so please be patient.
 Any contribution is welcome.

-If you want to compile it on your own computer, you may need to make a few changes to the source code:

-- Linking paths to the correct libraries
-- Auth0 integration
-- i18n resources

-CI and compilation fixes are coming soon.

-If anyone feels like this fork somehow violates the copyright (e.g., the logo), please open an issue.

-Some promises:

-1. This fork will always stay open-source and will be maintained by the community.
+This fork will always stay open-source and maintained by the community.
-2. Even if I don't have time to maintain this fork, I will leave this fork to community to maintain.
-3. Ask for maintainer's role in the community if you would like to help.

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Welcome to PlayCover!
-This software is all about allowing you to run apps & games on your M1 device running macOS 12.0 or newer.
+This software is all about allowing you to run iOS apps and games on Apple Silicon devices running macOS 12.0 or newer.

-It does this by putting the applications through a wrapper which imitates an iPad.
-This allows the apps to perform very well and run natively because the M1 chip is essentially a glorified mobile chip.
-Another advantage to the software is that you can insert and manipulate custom controls with your keyboard, which is not possible in alternative sideloading methods such as Sideloadly.
-These controls include all the essentials, from WASD, Camera movement, Left and Right clicks, and individual keymapping, similar to a popular Android emulator’s keymapping system called Bluestacks.
+PlayCover works by putting applications through a wrapper which imitates an iPad.
+This allows the apps to run natively and perform very well.

+PlayCover also allows you to map custom touch controls to keyboard, which is not possible in alternative sideloading methods such as Sideloadly.

+These controls include all the essentials, from WASD, camera movement, left and right clicks, and individual keymapping, similar to a popular Android emulator’s keymapping system called Bluestacks.

-This software was originally designed to run Genshin Impact on your M1 device, but it can now run a wide range of applications.
-However, not all games are supported, and there may be bugs in games.
+This software was originally designed to run Genshin Impact on your Apple Silicon device, but it can now run a wide range of applications.
+Unfortunatley, not all games are supported, and some may have bugs.

 ![Fancy logo](./images/dark.png#gh-dark-mode-only)
 ![Fancy logo](./images/light.png#gh-light-mode-only)

 <p align="right"><a href="#top">⬆️ Back to top️</a></p>

 <!-- GETTING STARTED -->
 ## Getting Started

-Following the installation instructions will get Genshin Impact you up and running in no time.
-The steps can be repeated if you want to try out other games or apps.
+Following the instructions below to get Genshin Impact, and many other games, up and running in no time.

 ### Prerequisites

-At the moment, PlayCover can only be installed and executed on M1 MacBooks.
+At the moment, PlayCover can only run on Apple Silicon Macs.
 Devices with the following chips are supported:

 * M1
 * M1 Pro
 * M1 Max
 * M1 Ultra
+* M2

- Unfortunately it cannot run on any Intel chips, so you are forced to use Bootcamp or other emulators.
+If you have an Intel Mac, you can explore alternatives like Bootcamp or emulators.

+### Download

+You can download finished releases [here](https://github.com/PlayCover/PlayCover/releases), or build from source by following the instructions below.

 ### Homebrew Cask
 We host a [Homebrew](https://brew.sh) tap with the [PlayCover cask](https://github.com/PlayCover/homebrew-playcover/blob/master/Casks/playcover-community.rb).
 To install from it: